Unified Micromechanics Theory of Composites: Solution of nonlinear AGIEs for random structure CMs

-Numerical analysis was conducted for a 1D statistically homogeneous random structure bar \cite{Buryachenko`2023}, \cite{Buryachenko`2023a} under a self-equilibrated body force condition (\ref{2.3}), where $\bfb(\bfx) = 0$ for $|\bfx| > B^b$ and $\bfb(\bfx)=-\bfb(-\bfx)$ for $|\bfx| \leq B^b$; $c^b=0$.
-The engineering approach, utilizing the scale separation hypothesis (\ref{2.38}$_2$), follows this scheme: first, estimate $\bfL^*$ by CAM (see Comment 3.4 and a generalized EFM, {\cite{Buryachenko`2022a}) under homogeneous boundary conditions (\ref{2.40}), and then evaluate $\lle\bfu^{\rm EA}\rle(\bfx)$ using Eqs. (\ref{2.1})–(\ref{2.3}) with the substitution $\bfL\to \bfL^*$.
-This leads to a monotonically increasing displacement field $\lle\bfu^{\rm EA}\rle(\bfx)$ (represented by the solid curve 4 in Fig. 1).
 In Fig. 1, the parameters $l_{\delta}/a=1$ and $c^{(1)}=0.5$ are fixed, while $ B^b/a$ takes values of $0.25,\ 0.375,\ 0.5$ (shown in curves 1, 2, and 3, respectively).
 As observed in Fig. 1, the simultaneous inclusion of the peridynamic constitutive equation (\ref{2.5}) and the inhomogeneity of the body force $\bfb(\bfx)$ results in strongly nonmonotonic distributions of the displacement field $\lle\bfu\rle(\bfx)$, which differ from $\lle\bfu^{\rm EA}\rle(\bfx)$ by a factor of 9 for curve 1.
-Due to nonlocal effects, the range of long-range action is restricted not only by $|\bfx|\leq B^b$ , but by a domain $|\bfx|\leq a^{\rm l-r}$ $(a^{\rm l-r}\approx 3 B^b$), meaning that the problem domain $\bfx\in R^1$ is effectively reduced to a finite domain, avoiding the inconsistencies previously mentioned in \cite{Buryachenko`2022b}.
+Due to nonlocal effects, the range of long-range action is restricted not only by $|\bfx|\leq B^b$ , but by a domain $|\bfx|\leq a^{\rm l-r}$ $(a^{\rm l-r}\approx 3 B^b$), meaning that the problem domain $\bfx\in R^1$ is effectively reduced to a finite domain, avoiding the inconsistencies previously mentioned in \cite{Buryachenko2022b}.
 This implies that the domain size $|\bfx|\leq a^{\rm l-r}\approx 3 B^b$ (at the considered scale ratios $a/a^{b}/l_{\delta}$) requires stabilization of the displacement fields $\lle\bfu\rle(\bfx)\approx$const. (for $|\bfx|>a^{\rm l-r}$), which significantly exceeds the combined scale of the body force $ B^b$ and the horizon $l_{\delta}$ (a synergistic effect).
 The parameter $a^{\rm l-r}$ should be further learned.
 Although the term ``RVE" ( see for details Subsection 8.3) was not directly employed, the domain $|\bfx|\leq a^{\rm l-r}$ in fact represents the RVE for $\lle\bfu\rle(\bfx)$ and this RVE depends on the scale ratios $a/a^{b}/l_{\delta}$.
 In generalizing this phenomenon for an arbitrary body force $\bfb(\bfx)$ as given in Eq. (\ref{2.4}), we can define the RVE as the region for which there exists a characteristic size $ B^{\rm RVE}$ such that \BB \lle\bfu\rle(\bfx)=\bfu^{\infty}\equiv {\rm const}., \ \ {\rm for}\ \ \forall \bfx\geq B^{\rm RVE}, \EE where this equality holds within a prescribed tolerance.